eosnetworkfoundation/product/performance-harness/proposals/performance_testing_harness_stage_3.md

 ### Work with ENF to identify additional metrics that would be useful to publish (Carried over from Stage 2)
     -   Support additional metrics that would be useful to publish

-### HTTP harness testing

--   Setup HTTP performance testing across single node
-    -   Transaction generator to be able to target the http interface
-        -   Need new http transaction provider using asynchronous requests
-    -   Support http_plugin on canary node
-    -   Performance Test Harness to be able to select which protocol to use (http vs. p2p)
-    -   Support Transfer Per Second transaction generation
-    -   Support JSON transaction generation

 ### Expand Transaction generator test scenarios

 -   EVM Transactions (Carried over from Stage 2)